Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice Abelian-Higgs models: The noncompact lattice Abelian Higgs theory

 Note that, for $N=1$, one could also use the so-called unitary gauge that fixes $z_{\bm x} = 1$.
 The Hamiltonian becomes

 The unitary gauge fixing is not complete and indeed the Hamiltonian is still invariant under gauge transformations in which $\Lambda_{\bm x}$ is a multiple of $2\pi$.
-The model (\ref{Hug}) represents a soft version of the IXY gauge model that is obtained in the limit $J\to \infty$.
+The model (\ref{Hug}) represents a soft version of the $IXY$ gauge model that is obtained in the limit $J\to \infty$ of the LAH models, see below.